 Shinsekai (新世界) is one of the most unique and attractive district in Osaka where you can feel the real vibe of old Osaka.
 It’s an old downtown area and the nostalgic, post-war atmosphere strongly remains there.
 The streets of Shinsekai are filled with colourful and retro shop displays which makes the district one of the most popular photo spots in Osaka.
-The symbol of Shinsekai, Tsutenkaku Tower was build in 1912 resembling the Eiffel Tower in Paris, and it’s a great place to enjoy the overlook view of this charming neighbourhoods and Osaka City from its observation deck.
+The symbol of Shinsekai, Tsutenkaku Tower was build in 1912 resembling the Eiffel Tower in Paris, and it’s an unmissable place in Osaka to enjoy the overlook view of this charming neighbourhoods and the central city from its observation deck.

 Shinsakbashi (心斎橋) is the best district for shopping in Osaka.
 From luxury brands to fast fashion retailers, there are numbers of shopping malls and boutiques gathering within the area.
 Shinsaibashi-suji is the famous shopping arcade which is 600m long and consists of hundreds of shops from small boutiques to large departments stores.
 There are not only clothing stores, but also a wide variety of shops in this massive shopping arcade such as drugstores, variety shops, restaurants, cafes and more.
 It’s the place to shop till you drop in Osaka!

-America Mura or American Village (アメリカ村) is known as the center of young culture in Osaka, often compared with Harajuku district in Tokyo.
+Exploring America Mura or American Village (アメリカ村) is among the premier things to do in Osaka.
+It is known as the center of young culture in the city, often compared with Harajuku district in Tokyo.
 Numbers of trendy and fashionable shops, boutiques, cafes and restaurants are located within this area.
 If you are into things like Japanese street fashion, vintage clothes and trendy street snacks, this is the area you should visit in town.

 Umeda Sky Building (梅田スカイビル) is a high rise building with a spectacular observation deck in the Kita district in Osaka, near Osaka and Umeda Stations.
-It’s one of the most applauded architectures in the world for its unique shape and structure.
+It’s an Osaka travel recommendation to see one the most applauded architectures in the world for its unique shape and structure.
 The observatory called “Kuchu Teien”(means The Floating Garden) is situated at 173 m high and 360° panoramic view of the city can be enjoyed at an open-air deck.
 You can enjoy the spectacular night view of Osaka.

 ▶ Umeda Sky Building Floating Garden Observatory Tickets